keysmet/keysmet-doc/api.md

 ### `start(func: function)`

-Start a new thread executing the given function `func`.
+Starts a new thread executing the given function `func`.
 Thread starts immediately.
 Return the new thread (`coroutine`).

 ```lua
 -- Start a thread that calls dostuff 10 times and stops